-What Are the Effects of Mixing Spice (K2) and Alcohol?
+The Effects of Mixing Spice (K2) and Alcohol

 The effects of many drugs have been well documented individually; however, limited research has been done on polydrug abuse, a pattern of consuming multiple types of intoxicating substances.
 Often, people at raves or nightclubs will consume alcohol, tobacco, marijuana, and illicit drugs in combination because it is part of the social experience.
 Other instances of polydrug abuse involve people combining specific drugs in order to enhance the high from one substance or temporarily alleviate some of the negative side effects.
 For example, many people who abuse cocaine also consume alcohol or benzodiazepines because the second drug’s depressant effects may, for a short time, keep the person calm while they experience euphoria from cocaine.
 Some people take benzodiazepines with opioid drugs to enhance the high from the narcotic.

 A newer, dangerous combination of drugs that is not yet well researched is the combination of alcohol and synthetic marijuana, sometimes called Spice or K2.
 While the effects of alcohol by itself are documented, combining this intoxicating drink with new designer drugs is just beginning to be understood.
 Adolescents and young adults are abusing these substances together, leading to several overdoses.

 Organic marijuana is often abused for its tetrahydrocannabinol (THC), a cannabinoid molecule that induces psychedelic euphoria.
 Since chemicals similar to THC can be manufactured in a laboratory setting, many clandestine labs have begun to create new, dangerous, yet still technically legal, versions of THC to sell in other countries, especially the United States.